A volcano erupts in southwestern Iceland and spews magma in a spectacular show of Earth's power

 "It can be over in a week, or it could take quite a bit longer,” he said.

-Matthew Watson, a professor of volcanoes and climate at the University of Bristol, said that tourists should strictly follow advice, because significant hazards, such as new breakouts, can quickly put people in harm's way.
+Matthew Watson, a professor of volcanoes and climate at the University of Bristol, said that tourists should strictly follow travel advice because hazards such as new eruptions can quickly put people in harm's way.

 "As is common with this eruptive style, it began with a sustained eruption of ballistics that, over time, has lengthened to form a fire curtain — a long fissure out of which lava is being violently ejected," he said.
 “This style of eruption is amongst the most spectacular ever seen, and there will be a strong pull for tourists, even though the Blue Lagoon complex has again shut.”